California man charged with assaulting American Airlines flight attendant

 The flight from New York to Orange County, California, was diverted to Denver after the alleged assault, which American Airlines CEO Doug Parker called "one of the worst displays of unruly behavior we've ever witnessed."

-"After a flight attendant, who was working in a different cabin, bumped this passenger, we're told, she then walked into one of the flight galleys and this passenger approached her and punched her in the face at least twice," Paul Hartshorn Jr., with the Association of Professional Flight Attendants, told CBS Los Angeles after the incident.
-"That's what we know right now and she sustained broken bones in her nose and her face."
+The flight attendant told authorities Hsu struck her in the galley while he was trying to get to the bathroom, but when she informed him the seat belt light was on and he'd have to wait at his seat, he brought his elbow down on her head, then charged at her and hit her in the face, according to court documents released Monday.

-The flight attendant was taken to a local hospital after the flight was diverted and headed back to New York that same day, according to the Association of Professional Flight Attendants, the union representing American Airlines' flight attendants.
+The documents state the flight attendant, who had told witnesses she feared her nose was broken, was taken to a local hospital after the flight was diverted.
+Doctors said she had a concussion and advised her to get another CAT scan to determine if her nose was broken.
+She headed back to New York that same day, according to the Association of Professional Flight Attendants, the union representing American Airlines' flight attendants.

-Hsu is expected to make an initial appearance in court Monday, the Department of Justice said.
+Hsu was expected to make an initial appearance in court Monday, the Department of Justice said.
+He told investigators he had recently had brain surgery and was defending himself from the flight attendant, who became agitated and swung her hands at him after he accidentally bumped her, according to court documents

 Parker had called for "aggressive criminal prosecution" following the incident.
 He said the airlines would not tolerate airport or inflight misconduct of any kind.
 "As for this individual, I can guarantee you he will never be allowed to fly American Airlines again.
 But that is not enough — this type of behavior has to stop," Parker said.